Campaign of the Month: June 2014

 The Captain of the “Unforgiving Fury” and his crew took their JumpShip and tried trading from Tortuga for a few years, but eventually fell in with the local pirate lord, _*Dame Paula Trevaline*, serving for a number of years among her transports.
 The last lead pirate of the ship took the JumpShip and his DropShips into the Outback regions of Davion space to make a run on the backwater planets of the region.
 At an undisclosed Shadowport, the captain of the “Unforgiving Fury” was offered a very lucrative price to help the fledgling pirate lord “White Death”.
 Paying in JumpShip parts, gold bullion and weapons, the crew took service with him and have been among his personal fleet in the years since; well-paid and kept safe and secure.
 Until now.

 The “Unforgiving Fury” fell to TF29 during a daring assault on their hidden jump-point by Sarne’s mobile mercenary force.
 The Iron Dingoes personally led the assault on the “Fury”, and used their Stargaards marines to assault and seize the ship and its crews intact.
 As a part of their “Strategic Assets” clause in their contract with TF29, the Dingoes won the “Unforgiving Fury” as part of their salvage rights, and renamed her “The Den Mother”.

-The Den Mother is considered the lead JumpShip in the Iron Dingoes fleet, and typically carries her “Line” forces aboard the “Brush Wolf”, the “Pandora’s Box”, and the “Dingoes’ Den”.
-The JumpShip has been assigned a single KR-61 Class Long-Range Shuttle for its use in the small craft bay.
+The Den Mother was long considered the lead JumpShip in the Iron Dingoes fleet, and typically carried her “Line” forces, aboard the “Brush Wolf”, the “Pandora’s Box”, and the “Relentless”.
+The JumpShip was assigned a single KR-61 Class Long-Range Shuttle for its use in the small craft bay.